-Advantages of using videos in emails
+The advantages of using videos in emails

 How to insert a video into an email

-You can easily insert a video into an email in SendPulse, using our drag and drop editor.
+You can easily insert a video into an email in SendPulse using our drag-and-drop editor:

 Examples of video content in emails